gingerbread man

 How can healthcare providers, employers, and friends support those in SUD recovery this holiday season?

-Whether you’re an employer, healthcare provider, or public entity, it’s essential to make those with SUD aware that various resources are available if they need support over the holidays.
-A great national resources is SAMHSA’s Helpline, 1-800-662-HELP (4357) or TTY: 1-800-487-4889, which is a confidential, free, 24-hour-a-day, 365-day-a-year, information service, in English and Spanish, for individuals and family members facing mental and/or substance use disorders.
+2. Tap into resources for those with SUD: Whether you’re an employer, healthcare provider, or public entity, it’s essential to make those with SUD aware that various resources are available if they need support over the holidays.
+A great national resource is SAMHSA’s Helpline, which is a confidential, free, 24-hour-a-day, 365-day-a-year information service in English and Spanish for individuals and family members facing mental and/or substance use disorders.
 This service provides referrals to local treatment facilities, support groups, and community-based organizations.
 Callers can also order free publications and other information.

 Learn more about CHESS Health today